 Another way you could stay in control of your budgeting is with the thinkmoney Managed Current Account.
 All you need to do is tell us about your regular bills and we’ll make sure to hold enough money for all of the important things.
 This means you’ll avoid any missed payment charges and make sure that you always pay your bills on time.

 And what’s more, you can get extra help with your budgeting from our Money Managers.
 If you’ve got any questions about managing your finances or affording your monthly bills, just give them a call – they’ll be happy to help.

-The thinkmoney Personal Account has a monthly management fee of £17.50 for a single account or £24.50 for a joint account – you can find out more about it here.
+The thinkmoney Managed Current Account has a monthly management fee of £17.50 for a single account or £24.50 for a joint account – you can find out more about it here.